datascience-mobi/2021-topic-04-team-01/MeetingNotes/Meeting_06.07.md

 ## Questions
-- Could you please tell us how to write in an .ipynb file?
 - Using the KNN class, we can only see the number of pictures, like the new_image from the testing set is near image 33 for example, but how can we see the name of this picture, like to which person does it belong?

 ## Plans for next week